Elizabeth Line: Six hour queue to be first on London's new Tube

 Despite a fire alarm being triggered, accidentally evacuating Paddington station and cancelling several services, the first trains managed to stay on track.

-Khan said the line was a "source of pride" which would "contributing £42bn to our national economy" and had already created 70000 jobs along the line.
+Khan said people in the line were a "source of pride" who would be "contributing £42bn to our national economy" and had already created 70000 jobs along the line.

 There were 65,000 journeys across the central section between Paddington to Abbey Wood on opening day.